jkutner/jkutner.github.com/_posts/2017-04-28-oh-the-places-your-java-memory-goes.md

 The most significant categories of JVM memory are:

 * **Heap** - The heap is where your Class instantiations or "Objects" are stored.
 * **Thread stacks** - Each thread has its own call stack.
-The stack stores primitive local variables and object references along with the call stack (list method invocations) itself.
+The stack stores primitive local variables and object references along with the call stack (list of method invocations) itself.
 The stack is cleaned up as stack frames move out of context so there is no GC performed here.
 * **Metaspace** - Metaspace stores the Class definitions of your Objects, and some other metadata.
 * **Code cache** - The JIT compiler stores native code it generates in the code cache to improve performance by reusing it.
 * **Buffer pools** - Many libraries and frameworks allocate buffers outside of the heap to improve performance.
 These buffer pools can be used to share memory between Java code and native code, or map regions of a file into memory.